openquantumhardware/qick/quick_start/README_general.md

 The default password `xilinx` is easily guessed; also, because the Jupyter server uses HTTP and not HTTPS, an attacker listening to traffic on your network could get a hash of your password when you log in (not as bad as getting the password, but this is still considered a risk).
 The preferred solution is to block remote access to Jupyter, and only access Jupyter through SSH.
 This adds a step when connecting to Jupyter, but is easy to set up (easier than changing the Jupyter password, and more effective for security).
-*We strongly recommend this if your RFSoC is on an untrusted network.*
+**We strongly recommend this if your RFSoC is on an untrusted network.**

 To set this up, get a terminal with root privileges and open `/root/.jupyter/jupyter_notebook_config.py` in a text editor (such as `nano` - see the section above on setting up a static IP).
-Page down to the bottom, where you should see something liek this:
+Page down to the bottom, where you should see something like this:
 ```
 # c.TerminalManager.cull_interval = 300
 c.NotebookApp.ip = '0.0.0.0'